 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Frankfort is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Frankfort is a village of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Frankfort who work in management occupations (17.03%), sales jobs (11.99%), and office and administrative support (10.19%).

 Also of interest is that Frankfort has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Frankfort is a great place for families with children to consider.
 First of all, many other families with children live here, making Frankfort a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Frankfort has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Frankfort’s overall crime rate is lower than average for the country.

 The most common language spoken in Frankfort is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Indic languages.